rahulmysore23/rahulmysore23.github.io/content/blogs/startup-interview-and-defunct-process.md

 tags: ["tech", "linux", "Go", "CLI", "defunct", "concurrency"]
 ---

 Alright, folks, gather 'round.
-Let me tell you the story of my first interview with a blockchain company (which shall remain nameless, because, well, NDAs are a thing).
+Let me tell you the story of my interview with a blockchain company (which shall remain nameless, because, well, NDAs are a thing).
 It was Round 1, and the focus was on OS/System Programming.
 The interview was scheduled for 1 hour and 30 minutes, and I was told to have a Linux environment ready.
 Sounds simple enough, right?
 Wrong.
 This is where the adventure begins.

 ---